golubitsky/blog/_posts/2018-02-06-Python-Pandas-Statistics-Big-Picture.md

+---
+title:  "Python/Pandas and The Big Picture of Statistics"
+---

 Over the past few days I've dug into a [Python course for Data Science and ML](https://www.udemy.com/python-for-data-science-and-machine-learning-bootcamp).
 I ought to quickly establish a practical foundation in the tools I anticipate I'll be using most (Python).
 I've completed sections on Python, NumPy, Pandas, and am currently working through the overview of Matplotlib.

 ## Pandas